 Architect: Becker Winton Architects

 Corridor Improvement Study

-CVDA competed a site analysis of the streetscape corridor conditions and developed recommendations to improve sidewalks, tree plantings, streetscape furniture, concepts to promote sidewalk vendors, upgrade traffic islands and promote traffic calming concepts along the streetscape.
+CVDA completed a site analysis of the streetscape corridor conditions and developed recommendations to improve sidewalks, tree plantings, streetscape furniture, concepts to promote sidewalk vendors, upgrade traffic islands and promote traffic calming concepts along the streetscape.

 The purpose of the study was to suggest ways in which PEC and individual property owners could work together through a combination of smaller increments to complete the improvements outlined in the study.
 Rather than being “etched in stone” the study was intended to be a guidelines tool kit.
 The report suggests methods for streetscape and façade improvements.